Skyward (novel)

 Skyward is a 2018 young adult (Note: It is published as an adult novel in the UK.) science fiction novel written by American author Brandon Sanderson.
 It is the first in a series of four books.
 It was published by Delacorte Press on November 6, 2018.

-Skyward is set in the same universe as Sanderson's short story Defending Elysium, which details events hundreds of years before the events of Skyward.
-Defending Elysium is available on Sanderson's website and contains spoilers for Skyward.
+Skyward is set in the same universe as Sanderson's short story "Defending Elysium", which details events hundreds of years before the events of Skyward.
+"Defending Elysium" is available on Sanderson's website and contains spoilers for Skyward.

-Plot summary
+Plot

 Spensa (Spin) is a 17-year-old girl who is part of a group of shipwrecked humans living on a ruined world called Detritus, under constant attack from mysterious aliens called the Krell.
 Spensa dreams of following in the footsteps of her deceased father, a fighter pilot of the Defiant Defense Force (DDF).
 However she is barred from any chance at becoming one because her father abandoned his flight in the infamous Battle of Alta, which ended in his own wingmates shooting him down.

 In order to get accepted into the flight academy, she and her peers must take an exam to prove their worth.
 Spensa, who has been preparing for the exam her entire life, has high hopes to pass, as does her longtime friend Rodge.
 However, on the day of the testing, DDF Admiral Ironsides rigs the exam so that Spensa fails.
 Angry at her defeat, she surreptitiously retakes the exam after everyone has left.
 Cobb, her father's former wingmate and an instructor at the academy, spies on her and sees her near-perfect score, so he offers her the opportunity to come train under him.

 At the academy, Spensa is introduced to her fellow cadet crew who, at Spensa's recommendation, name themselves the Skyward Flight.
-Their members are Spensa, Rodge, Kimmalyn (nicknamed Quirk), Hurl, FM, Nedd, Arturo, Morningtide, Bim, and Jorgen (nicknamed Jerkface by Spensa).
+Their members are Spensa, Rodge, Kimmaly, Hurl, FM, Nedd, Arturo, Morningtide, Bim, and Jorgen (nicknamed Jerkface by Spensa).
 After training in a virtual reality simulator, they are suddenly called to the battlefield to aid against a Krell incursion.
 Rodge is left scared, and quits the flight academy to instead become an engineer.
 Spensa is barred from using academy facilities and quarters, so she occupies a nearby cave, where she discovers an advanced crashed ship with an artificial intelligence computer.
 Spensa, with the help of a cautious Rodge, begins to work on repairing the ship.
 In the meantime, Spensa and her cadet flight crew continue to learn and practice new techniques under the guidance of Cobb.
 Spensa begins to bond with her classmates.